 Do not freeze.

 After reconstitution, from a microbiological point of view, the solution should be used immediately.
-However, chemical and physical stability has been demonstrated for 24 hours at 25ºC.
+However, chemical and physical stability has been demonstrated for 24 hours at 25 °C.

 Do not use Revestive if you notice that the solution is cloudy or contains particulate matter.